galeree/chatapp/README.md

 # Chat Application
-This chat application is developed using Node.js and Express.js as backend framework.
+This chat application is developed using Node.js and Express.js as backend framework.<br/>
-Mongodb as a database and using mongoose package as a database connector.
+Mongodb as a database and using mongoose package as a database connector.<br/>
 Angularjs as frontend and Socket.io for messaging framework.
 # Feature
 - Send Message between individual user